← Back to Learn

 Why it matters: Without backtesting, you’re gambling.
 With proper backtesting, you have statistical evidence for whether a strategy has an edge.

 Why most backtests lie: The gap between a backtest and live trading is enormous.
-Our own Momentum LONG strategy backtested at +400% but lost $14,115 in live trading.
+Our own Momentum LONG strategy backtested at +400% but showed negative expectancy after fixing a candle index bug.
 The difference?
-Bugs that only show up when you trade with real money.
+Bugs that only show up under rigorous validation.

 The 5 Critical Rules of Honest Backtesting